turingschool/lesson_plans/ruby_04-apis_and_scalability/unit_testing_javascript_an_overview.md

 If you want a good overview of unit testing in JavaScript, check out this conference talk [Writing Testable JavaScript](https://www.youtube.com/watch?v=OzjogCFO4Zo)

+Unit Testing can be difficult in JavaScript for many reasons - so this lesson aims to give you context and arm you with examples to start feeling more comfortable with it.

+##### We Will Cover
+* An Overview of Testing Frameworks and Related Terms
+* Basic Mocha Syntax
+* Assertions and Chai
+* Trying Things Out
+* A Note on Unit Testing in Rails
+* Connection to Game Time

 ## General Overview of Testing Frameworks and Related Terms

 There are a lot of names that float around when you're trying to get into JavaScript testing.
 While not all of the following terms relate directly to unit testing, it's helpful to at least know what all of these words are.